nabilgandhi/cse330-project3/README.md

 # cse330-project3
+- chmod +x demo3.sh
-- Use the grading.sh file to test your implementation.
+- Use the demo3.sh file to test your implementation.
-- Place the grading.sh and wss_test.c inside your module directory.
+- Place the demo3.sh and wss_test.c inside your module directory.
-- Run the grading.sh script from the location of your module.
+- Run the demo3.sh script from the location of your module.